Do you know where to find some of the best hiking near DC? This is the hiking guide for you!

 Option 2: Take a left on the trail in the parking lot, and walk straight until you get to the same street and arrive at the same set of stairs.

-This out and back trail took me approximately 60 minutes to complete.
-It is mostly uphill with flat terrain throughout, providing balance between challenge and ease.
-The full hike up is mostly surrounded by trees with a couple of mountain teasers tucked in between.
+This out-and-back trail took me approximately 60 minutes to complete.
+It is mostly uphill with flat terrain throughout, providing a balance between challenge and ease.

-At the top of the trail, there are several look-outs spaced between large rocks.
+At the top of the trail, there are several lookouts spaced between large rocks.
 It is the perfect location for a picnic lunch!

-This is an out and back trail so you can follow the same route on the way back.
+This is an out-and-back trail, so you can follow the same route on the way back.
 The trail signs will indicate you staying on the Southern Appalachian trail.
-For a longer trek, consider continuing along the Northern Appalachian trail.
-This will not lead you back to the parking lot.

-Harper’s Ferry: Appalachian Trail Loop
+6. Harper’s Ferry: Appalachian Trail Loop

 Length: 1.8 miles